- Poster 360

 Liquid Textures

 Glossy swirls, foam surfaces, melting gradients, and oil-and-water effects can give static visuals a sense of motion, depth, and atmosphere.
-This category offers abstract fluid backgrounds, dark-mood surfaces, liquid ink, water-inspired compositions, rainbow shifts, iridescent effects, lava-like glow, and other organic texture sets.
+Our collection offers abstract fluid backgrounds, dark-mood surfaces, liquid ink, water-inspired compositions, rainbow shifts, iridescent effects, lava-like glow, and other organic texture sets.

 What liquid textures are used for